-Last May, at five-years-old, Grace McPhee participated in Perth’s HBF Run for a Reason raising over $5,000 for scientific research to, in her words, “help the sick kids
+In May 2017, at five-years-old, Grace McPhee participated in Perth’s HBF Run for a Reason raising over $5,000 for scientific research to, in her words, “help the sick kids".

 The money Grace raised went to The Kids’ Cancer Project, an independent national charity sporting the slogan “Science.
 Solutions.
 Survival”.
 Since 1993, it has funded medical research projects to find better treatments and ultimately a cure for children with many types of cancer.